Foxtel Now - The Streaming Option for Premium TV

 With Foxtel Now, you can watch Foxtel channels online without having to deal with the inconvenience and cost of getting a full Foxtel setup installed.
 This is perfect for renters, students or anyone who isn’t into long-term commitments since you can also cancel any time.

 Foxtel Now is available in high definition on a range of devices, including the popular Telstra TV streaming boxes and Foxtel Now’s own Android TV-powered box.
 You can also stream Foxtel Now in HD via Chromecast, which is supported by the iOS and Android apps as well as computer web browsers.
+And recent-model smart TVs from big brands like LG, Samsung and Sony now have a Foxtel app built in which will effortlessly stream Foxtel Now with perfect picture quality.

 Stream the best TV, Live and On Demand.
 No installation, no lock-in contract, no waiting.